General Terms and Conditions ScheerSanders Advocaten

 5.3.
 Payment of invoices must be made without any deduction, discount or set-off of debts.

 5.4.
-If the client fails to pay an invoice before the due date, the client shall be in default by operation of law and shall owe, as of the 31st day, the statutory late payment interest pursuant to Section 6:119 Dutch Civil Code respectively, if applicable, Section 6:119a Dutch Civil Code, without prejudice to any further rights of the partnership.
+If the client fails to pay an invoice before the due date, the client shall be in default by operation of law and shall owe, as of the 31st day, the statutory late payment interest pursuant to Section 6:119 Dutch Civil Code respectively, if applicable, Section 6:119a Dutch Civil Code, without prejudice to any further rights of the firm.

 5.5.
 If the client is in default, the client shall also owe the extrajudicial expenses.
 If the client is a natural person who does not act in the performance of a profession or business, the extrajudicial expenses shall be determined in accordance with Section 6:96, Paragraph 4 Dutch Civil Code.
 If the client acts in the performance of a profession or business, the actual incurred extrajudicial expenses shall be payable, with a minimum of 15% of the claimed amount.